-You might hear from someone that a particular stock is flagging — either a bullish flag or a bearish flag.
-What the person means is that the stock is forming the bear or bull flag pattern and that the trend is likely to continue.
+You might hear from someone that a particular stock is flagging — either a bullish or a bearish flag.
+What the person means is that the stock is forming the bear or bull pattern and that the trend is likely to continue.

 How to Profit from Bull Flag Trading